nxnjz/fasdir/README.md

                       .php.bak,.php.old,.php,.PHP,.php5,
     -t, --threads <Threads>
             Number of threads.
 Default: 12.
-            Please keep OS limits in mind, setting a high number may cause some threads to crash.
+             keep OS limits in mind, setting a high number may cause some threads to crash.
     -s, --status-codes <Status Codes>
             Comma separated list of status codes which should be considered success.
 Dashes can be used to specify ranges.